 How Long to Ship a Car?

-While we can’t provide a to-the-minute estimate, as every situation is different, our team at Number 1 Auto Transport can give you an idea of the factors that go into determining how long it takes to ship a car, truck, or SUV.
+While we can’t provide a to-the-minute estimate, as every situation is different, our team at Number 1 Auto Transport can give you an idea of the factors that determine how long it takes to ship a car, truck, or SUV.

 So don’t expect that we can overnight a car across the country, but expect that we can provide a reasonable and accurate estimate of the shortest possible time from pick-up to delivery.

 Just as in real estate, location matters quite a bit.
 Some areas are harder to reach than others.
 The closer a location is to main highways, interstates, and metropolitan areas, the more likely there will be easy access for carriers.
 Rural areas, with rough and winding roads, tight passages, and low clearance areas, present a greater difficulty delay.
 At Number 1 Auto Transport Group, we provide our customers’ exact location pick up and delivery.